Bass Fishing From Shore - How to Fish From the Bank

 Bomber Lures Fat Free Shad Crankbait is a brilliant crankbait made for shallow-water fishing.

-The crankbait has realistic eyes that will attract bass from all over the lake and uses XCalibur Tx3 trebles, which significantly improves hooking.
+The crankbait has realistic eyes that attract bass from all over the lake and uses XCalibur Tx3 trebles, significantly improving hooking.

 Heddon Super Spook Topwater

 Heddon's Super Spook Topwater is a versatile lure that I use to target largemouth bass, smallmouth bass, spotted bass, and even panfish.

 This lure has its greatest potential in the mornings and evenings on warm summer days.